gramineproject/gramine/CI-Examples/ra-tls-secret-prov/README.md

 examples of servers and clients written against the Secret Provisioning library.

-These examples use the Secret Provisioning libraries `secret_prov_attest.so` for the clients and `secret_prov_verify_epid.so`/`secret_prov_verify_dcap.so` for the servers.
+These examples use the Secret Provisioning library `secret_prov_attest.so` for the clients and `secret_prov_verify_epid.so`/`secret_prov_verify_dcap.so` for the servers.
 These libraries are installed together with Gramine (but for DCAP version, you need `meson setup ... -Ddcap=enabled`).
 For DCAP attestation, the